Multi Proxy Anchor Family Loss for Several Types of Gradients: Evaluation

 \subsection{Implementation Details}

-We use the Inception \cite{Inception} with the batch normalization \cite{BN} (InceptionBN) as the backbone network.
-The parameter is trained on the ImageNet ILSVRC 2012 dataset \cite{ImageNet}.
-Then these parameters are fine-tuned on the target dataset \cite{finetune}.
-The output vectors are 512 dimensions in our experiments.
-We apply cubic GeM \cite{GeM} as a global descriptor to outputs of the backbone network.
-In the preprocessing setting for the data, training images are randomly resized and cropped to $224 \times 224$, and then these images are randomly horizontal mirrored.
-On the other hand, test images are resized to $256 \times 256$ and cropped to $224 \times 224$ on the image center.
+We use the Inception \cite{Inception} with batch normalization \cite{BN} (InceptionBN), as in the previous studies \cite{SoftTriple, MS, ProxyAnchor}.
+The parameters are trained on the ImageNet ILSVRC 2012 dataset \cite{ImageNet}.
+Then, these parameters are fine-tuned on the target dataset \cite{finetune}.
+The output vectors have 512 dimensions in our experiments.
+We apply the cubic GeM \cite{GeM} as a global descriptor to the outputs of the backbone network.
+In the data preprocessing setting, both training and test images are resized to any size and cropped to $224 \times 224$.
+Training images are randomly resized and cropped to $224 \times 224$, then randomly flipped horizontally for data augmentation.
+Alternatively, test images are resized to $256 \times 256$ and cropped to $224 \times 224$ at the image center.
 The optimization method uses the AdamW optimizer \cite{AdamW} for all experiments.
-The initial learning rate for the backbone and center learning rate is set to be $1.0 \times 10^{-4}$ and $1.0 \times 10^{-2}$ for CUB-200-2011 and Cars196, respectively.
-In SOP, the learning rate sets to $5.0 \times 10^{-4}$, and the center learning rate sets to $5.0 \times 10^{-2}$.
-The training batch size is 180 in CUB-200-2011 and SOP, and the training batch size is 64 in Cars196.
-The number of epochs is 60 in CUB-200-2011 and Cars196, and the number of epochs is 100 in SOP.
+The initial learning rates for the backbone and proxies are $1.0 \times 10^{-4}$ and $1.0 \times 10^{-2}$, respectively.
+The training batch sizes for CUB-200-2011, Cars196, and SOP are 180, 64, and 32, respectively.
+The number of epochs is 60 for CUB-200-2011 and Cars196, and the number of epochs is 100 for SOP.
 Batch sampling uses random sampling, the same as SoftTriple loss \cite{SoftTriple}.
-Besides, we decay these learning rates by $0.5$ every 20 epochs in all datasets.
-We set to $\tau = 0.2$, $\gamma=0.1$, and $\delta = 0.1$ in \eqref{MPA}.
-The number of centers sets to $K=2$ for SOP, and then $K=10$ for CUB-200-2011 and Cars196.
+We decay these learning rates by $0.5$ every 20 epochs in all datasets.
+We set $\tau = 0.2$, $\gamma=0.1$, and $\delta = 0.1$ in \eqref{MPA}, \eqref{MPADW}, and \eqref{MPAAP}.
+The number of centers is set to $K=2$ for SOP and $K=10$ for CUB-200-2011 and Cars196.
 For fairness, we experiment with the SoftTriple loss and ProxyAnchor loss in the same architecture and settings and compare them with MPA loss.
-In addition, MPA loss, ProxyAnchor loss, and SoftTriple loss learn with same settings three times.
+Additionally, MPA-family loss, ProxyAnchor loss, and SoftTriple loss are learned three times with the same settings.